trunk-io/docs/check/configuration/custom-linters/reference.md

-# Lint Config Definition
+# Lint Config Definitions

 Lint configuration is done in the `lint` section of the trunk.yaml file.

-there are three parts:
+There are three parts:

-* LintConfig
+* Lint Config
-* LinterDefinition
+* Linter Definition
-* LinterCommandDefinition.
+* Linter Command Definition.

-the top part represents the configuration of linting over all. inside that is the definition of individual linters. inside that is the definition of the particular command used to invoke the actual binary executable of the underlying linter tool.
+The top part represents the configuration of overall linting.
+Inside that is the definition of individual linters.
+And inside *that* is the definition of the particular command used to invoke the actual binary executable of the underlying tool.

-The final config used at runtime is created by importing yaml files from the plugins repo for each linter, merging them into a tree structure, then overriding values from your repo's trunk.yaml file to yield the final structure.
+The final config used at runtime is created by importing `.yaml` files from the plugins repo for each linter, merging them into a tree structure, then overriding values from your repo's `trunk.yaml` file to yield the final configuration.

-This overriding process follows the rules of YAML files **link to yaml docs**
+This overriding process follows the rules of [YAML files](https://en.wikipedia.org/wiki/YAML)

 **example of single linter definition**
 **example of trunk.yaml importing linter def and overriding a value**

-## files
+## Defining File Types

 Every linter must define the set of filetypes it applies to in the `lint.files` section.